 Climate Risk Management & Climate Finance ICWS European Chapter

-February 27th, 2025 At 2:00 PM CET
+September 4th, 2025 At 2:30 PM CET

-3rd DISCUSSion of the series
+4th DISCUSSion of the series

 Climate change threatens European energy and water infrastructure, demanding innovative adaptation strategies to secure a low-carbon transition.
 These strategies include diversifying renewables, grid modernization, and climate-proofing energy production.